FirelyTeam/firely-docs/vonk/deployment/azureWebApp.rst

 #.
 Open a webbrowser, navigate to ``https://<webapp>.scm.azurewebsites.net/ZipDeploy`` and drag vonk_distribution.zip into the browser window.
    This will install the Vonk server as a Web App in Azure.
    In our example the url is ``https://<webapp>.scm.azurewebsites.net/ZipDeploy`` This method of deployment does not work in Internet Explorer.
-It does works in Firefox, Chrome and Edge.
+It does work in Firefox, Chrome and Edge.
 #.
 Open a browser and go to the site ``https://<webapp>.azurewebsites.net/`` .
 This will show the Vonk home page.

 Change database